Batch Normalization in Cytometry Data by kNN-Graph Preservation: Methods

-In this section, we provide experimental results on several datasets, namely, Chui-Rangarajan synthesized dataset used in~\cite{chui2003new, zheng2006robust, ma2013robust}, and single-cell RNA data used in~\cite{shaham2017removal}.
-The Chui-Rangarajan synthesized dataset is comprised of two shapes; a fish shape, and a Chinese character shape.
+Before testing the batch normalization on the flow cytometry dataset ~\cite{shaham2017removal}, we evaluate the method on the synthesized dataset, introduced by Chui-Rangarajan in~\cite{chui2003new,zheng2006robust,ma2013robust}that is comprised of two shapes; a fish shape, and a Chinese character shape.
 Each shape is subjected to 5 increasing levels of deformations using an RBF kernel, and each deformation contains 100 different samples.
 The samples are generated using different RBF coefficients which are sampled from a zero-mean normal distribution with standard deviation $\sigma$, whereby increasing $\sigma$ leads to generally larger deformation.